Anthony Seibold: Brisbane Broncos

 Brisbane started the 2020 NRL season with two wins in a row against North Queensland and Seibold's former team, South Sydney.
 Brisbane maintained 5th position during the two rounds of the season before its suspension due to the outbreak of COVID-19 in Australia.
-Upon the resumption of the season on May 28, Brisbane were defeated 34-6 by the Parramatta Eels.
-The following week, Brisbane were again on the wrong end of a big score line, losing to the Sydney Roosters 59-0.
+Upon the resumption of the season on 28 May, Brisbane were defeated 34–6 by the Parramatta Eels.
+The following week, Brisbane were again on the wrong end of a big score line, losing to the Sydney Roosters 59–0.
 This broke the record for the largest defeat in Broncos history.
-Brisbane went on to lose four more matches in a row, before defeating the Canterbury-Bankstown Bulldogs 26-8 in Round 9, snapping the Broncos' six game losing streak and giving them their third and final win for the 2020 season.
+Brisbane went on to lose four more matches in a row, before defeating the Canterbury-Bankstown Bulldogs 26–8 in Round 9, snapping the Broncos' six game losing streak and giving them their third and final win for the 2020 season.
 Brisbane lost the next four matches against the Wests Tigers, Melbourne, Cronulla-Sutherland and Souths.
 Following the Round 13 loss against South Sydney, Seibold took a leave of absence to be with his family in Sydney, with Peter Gentle taking over the coaching duties.

 After multiple media outlets reported that Brisbane offered Seibold $1 million to depart the club, both parties agreed to an early termination of Seibold's contract, following Brisbane losing 10 games in the season with Seibold at the helm.

 Seibold left the club having been the only coach to not have a winning record with a ratio of only 34%.
-Under Seibold, 2020 was the worst year in Brisbane's history with only 3 wins from 20 matches and a points differential of -356 resulting in the club's first wooden spoon.
+Under Seibold, 2020 was the worst year in Brisbane's history with only 3 wins from 20 matches and a points differential of −356 resulting in the club's first wooden spoon.

-He later joined the Newcastle Knights as an assistant for the 2021 season.
+Seibold's tenure at the Broncos concluded amid significant online harassment directed at him and his family.
+Following this experience, he and journalist Erin Molan appeared before the Australian Senate to advocate for changes to laws concerning online defamation and harassment.